Tri-City Dance Centre Faculty

 She trained under master teacher Belinda Sobie, as well as Jocelyn Peden, Shannon Stewardson and Margaret Derksen.
 Ryan is the Assistant Director of Tri-City Dance Centre and co-director of the Intermediate Professional Program.

-She has been teaching at Tri-City Dance Centre for the past seventeen years, and is a registered A.I.D.T.
+She has been teaching at Tri-City Dance Centre for the past twenty years, and is a registered A.I.D.T.
 Tap teacher.

 Kayla has over 20 years of dance and acting experience.
 She started dancing at the age of 6 and has trained in Jazz, Lyrical, Hip Hop, Modern, Musical Theatre and Ballet.
 In her younger years, Kayla successfully competed in Festivals and Dance Competitions, attended Okanagan Summer School of the Arts, and performed in several plays and musicals including Annie Get Your Gun, Oliver, The Wizard of Oz, and Bye Bye Birdie.